This topic tells you about the VMware Tanzu Application Service for VMs (TAS for VMs) runtime components.

 The router routes incoming traffic to the appropriate component, either a Cloud Controller component or a hosted application running on a Diego Cell.

 The router periodically queries the Diego Bulletin Board System (BBS) to determine which cells and containers each application currently runs on.
-Using this information, the router recomputes new routing tables based on the IP addresses of each cell virtual machine (VM) and the host-side port numbers for the cell’s containers.
+Using this information, the router recomputes new routing tables based on the IP address of each cell virtual machine (VM) and the host-side port numbers for the cell’s containers.

 For more information on the routing tier, including the router, see TAS for VMs Routing Architecture.